This article first appeared in the Wicklow and Bray People on 5 February 2020.

 - The expected duration of the contract (if the contract is temporary or fixed term)

 - The method of calculating or rate of pay

 - The expected normal length of your working day and week

 Employers can face legal consequences if they don’t provide you with this.

 Your employer is legally required to then provide you with a written statement of the remaining terms and conditions of employment within two months of your start date.

 This must include reference to:

 - Where you will be working

 - Your job title or the nature of the work - You should know the department or team you’re working in and what the reporting structure is.
-You should also be clear on what exactly what is required of you and whether it is a temporary, contract or permanent position.
+You should also be clear on what exactly is required of you and whether it is a temporary, contract or permanent position.
 What the working hours are and the options regarding time flexibility should also be included.

 - The date your employment started